The Turf War Between Tennis and Pickleball is Escalating | WSJ

 Well, how do you feel now, T?

-While the U.S. Tennis Association (USTA) initially framed the rise of pickleball as beneficial for both sports, there’s no denying the two are now locked in a turf war.
-And, as pickleball’s meteoric rise continues, tennis is starting to feel the squeeze.
+The Wall Street Journal recently published an article shedding light on an issue that's been bubbling up in the world of racket sports: "The Turf War Between Tennis and Pickleball Is Escalating" (paywall).
+While the U.S. Tennis Association (USTA) initially framed the rise of pickleball as beneficial for both sports, there's no denying the two are now locked in a pickleball vs tennis turf war.
+And, as pickleball's meteoric rise continues, tennis is starting to feel the squeeze.

-Pickleball’s Rapid Growth and the Court Crunch
+Pickleball vs Tennis: The Rapid Growth and Court Crunch

 According to the Sports and Fitness Industry Association, pickleball participation has surged by 223.5% in just the past three years, with over 10 million people picking up a paddle in the last 12 months.
+The pickleball vs tennis competition for new players has never been more intense.

 With this surge in players, courts across the country are being repurposed.
 In fact, the USTA estimates that at least 10% of tennis courts in the U.S. have been converted for pickleball use.